mvolkmann/blog/src/swift/Xcode.md

   If there is already a temporary view tab and another file is opened, the temporary view content will be replaced by the new file content.
-  To change the temporary view to a permanent view, double click its tab or edit its contents.
+  To change the temporary view to a permanent view, double-click its tab or edit its contents.

   The order of the groups and files in the Project Navigator can be customized by dragging them up and down